 - Mo Hou Luo Jia (摩睺罗伽): Mahoraga.
 Serpents with a human upper body.

 - Wuzhiqi (无支祁): A legendary primordial water demon that wreaked havoc during Da Yu’s time.
-It resembled an ape and could also summon storms.
-Ultimately subdued by Yinglong and imprisoned under Mount Gui.
+It resembled an ape and could summon storms.
+Ultimately, it was subdued by Yinglong and imprisoned under Mount Gui.